 Amendment 6, RIGHTS OF CRIME VICTIMS; JUDGES would create a bill of rights for crime victims and set new requirements for judges.
 Amendment 6 deletes from Florida’s constitution existing protections against any interference with the constitutional rights of the accused.
 For this reason, the ACLU of Florida oppose Amendment 6.

-This amendment also increases the mandatory retirement age for judges to 75 from 70, effective July 1, 2019, and would bar judges from deferring to administrative agencies’ interpretations of a rule or statute when ruling in cases involving those laws.
+This amendment also increases the mandatory retirement age for judges from 70 to 75, effective July 1, 2019, and would bar judges from deferring to administrative agencies’ interpretations of a rule or statute when ruling in cases involving those laws.
 In opposing this amendment the League of Women Voters of Florida expressed the following concerns: “person” isn’t defined as a physical person so this proposal could have unintended consequences if corporations are entitled to these rights.
 There is also a concern that it takes away rights of the accused.

-Amendment 10 STATE AND LOCAL GOVERNMENT STRUCTURE AND OPERATION, links four proposals: one to have the state’s legislative session start in January rather than March in even-numbered years (the legislature currently changes its dates by statute), two that would create a counter-terrorism office and make the state veterans affairs department constitutionally required, and a proposal that would require five county-level offices to be elected.
+Amendment 10 STATE AND LOCAL GOVERNMENT STRUCTURE AND OPERATION, links four proposals: one to have the state’s legislative session start in January rather than March in even-numbered years (the legislature currently changes its dates by statute), two that would create a counter-terrorism office and make the state veterans affairs department constitutionally required, and a proposal that would require five county-level offices to be elected, including: Sheriff, Tax Collector, Property Appraiser, Supervisor of Elections, and Clerk of Circuit Court.
 In opposing this amendment the LWVFL states: “This limits the voters in local communities from deciding on the election of county officers.
 It adds an unnecessary provision as the Legislature already has the power to set dates during even numbered years.
 FDLE is already the lead agency in coordinating efforts to prevent terrorism, and the Constitution already has authorized the Legislature to create a Department of Veteran Affairs.
 This amendment is clearly an effort to restrict the powers of local government.”